Keeping people warm at home

 Why is it so important?

-Cold homes severely affect mental and physical wellbeing – from respiratory disease to depression.
-With many people unable to afford to heat their energy inefficient homes,
+Cold homes impact on both the mental and physical wellbeing - from respiratory disease to depression.
+With many people unable to afford to heat their energy inefficient homes.
+Cold homes and fuel poverty make up a significant proportion of the costs for the NHS and society as a result of poor quality housing.

 What do we want to see?